Last Updated: March 26, 2026

 Egg & Fry Care

 If you are fortunate enough to find eggs, remove the adults to prevent them from eating the eggs.
-The small, greenish eggs typically hatch within 24–48 hours.
+The small, greenish eggs typically hatch within 24.
+48 hours.
 Newly hatched fry are tiny and will initially feed on their yolk sac before transitioning to infusoria and other microscopic foods.
 After a few days, you can introduce micro worms and baby brine shrimp (Artemia nauplii).
 Keep the water very clean with gentle filtration and minimal water movement.
-Fry are extremely small and fragile, and survival rates in captivity tend to be low.
+Fry are extremely small and fragile, and survival rates in captivity are low.

 Common Health Issues